anupam-kumar-krishnan/Namaste-React/01 Inception/Episode 01 Part 05 - Inception.md

 ## 🌟 **_Note: The order of these files are always in sequence_** 🌟

-## 🚀 _Root.render(parent)_
+## 🍀 _Root.render(parent)_ 🍀
-- It is puting that parent inside the root tag
+- It is puting that parent inside the root🫚 tag
-- But if something is already there in the id, then it will be **replaced** the content from there to concent placed in render.
+- But if something is already there in the id, then it will be **replaced🔁** with the content from there to content placed in render.
-- It is replaced **_very fast_** 🚀
+- It is replaced **_very fast💨_** 🚀
-- Whatever is rendered, it is rendered inside the root and rest remains the same
+- Whatever is rendered, it is rendered inside the root🫚 and rest remains the same

 ## _Library📘 VS Framework⚛️: What React is Library or Framework?_
 - We call <b>`React JS`</b> as library because React can be applied to a <b>`small portion`</b> of a page itself